sabreuse/accessible-menus/readme.txt

 This plugin makes these dropdown menus keyboard accessible.
 When tabbing through the primary navigation the sub level menus will become visible and users will be able to tab to the lower level links.

-The current version has been tested by sighted keyboard users as well as by users of the JAWS and NVDA screen readers.
-If you are a user of a different screen reader, we'd love to hear from you whether this solution works for you!
+The current version has been tested by both sighted keyboard-only users and screen reader users.
+If it doesn't work for your reader, please let us know!

 = How it Works: =

 The plugin uses a combination of CSS and javascript to enable the dropdown menus to be keyboard controlled.

-Using the script, whenever a link in the menu gets focus its containing list item (<li>) is given a class of hover.
+Using the script, whenever a link in the menu gets focus its containing list item (<li>) is given the necessary class.
 This enables the new CSS definitions to open any hidden submenus and bring those links into the tabbing order.

 In the absence of javascript the full submenu lists may not open but the individual sub-links can be tabbed to.